abeso1/flutter-dart-tips-and-tricks/tips_and_tricks/006 - Use 'if' statements with spread operator/linkedin_post.md

-Flutter tip: Use ‘if’ statements with spread operator in widgets
+Flutter tip: Use ‘if’ statements with the spread operator in widgets

-This way, you will keep your code clean and easier to read and maintain
+This will keep your code clean, readable, and easier to maintain.

 Do you use a spread operator while coding?